Types of road cracks and how to avoid them

 Non-load induced road cracks

-Non-load induced cracking is generally thermally induced and is referred to as low temperature cracking.
+Non-load induced cracking is generally thermally induced and is referred to as low temperature cracking, also known as freeze thaw weathering.
 This describes the road shrinking at lower temperatures, generating tensile stresses in the asphalt, which lead to transverse (across the road width) cracking.
 Another form of non-load induced cracking is associated with the presence of expansive clay subgrade soils.
 If these soils dry out, they shrink, causing longitudinal (along the road) cracking in the road surface.

 How can road cracks be avoided?